 Any student with a documented disability who may need educational accommodations should notify the instructor or the Disabled Student Programs and Services (DSP&S) office as soon as possible.
-When campus is open, the DSP&S office is in Building 2100, telephone 760-355-6313.
-Please contact them if you feel you need to be evaluated for educational accommodations.
+When campus is

 Student Counseling and Health Services

 Students have counseling and health services available, provided by the pre-paid Student Health Fee.